The Day of the LORD

 And His glory will be before His elders.

 [Note that phrase: "never to rise again".
 When the Lord Christ returns, the global system at that time will be completely displaced by the Millennial rule of the Lord Christ.
-Compare this Bible fact to the incomprehensibly stupid and irresponsible interpretation of the "Christianization" of the world in the biblically-bereft view of post millennialism.
-Isaiah, by means of the LORD's Spirit, told us that that society will collapse while post-mil eschatology tells us that society will get progressively better.]
+Compare this Bible fact to the incomprehensibly stupid and irresponsible interpretation of the "Christianization" of the world in the biblically-bereft view of post-millennialism.
+Isaiah, by means of the LORD's Spirit, told us that that society will collapse while post-mil eschatology tells us that society will get progressively better, ending with the return of the Lord Christ.]

 [This passage is especially interesting regarding one particular detail: the “prison” and “many days”.
 What do these terms tell us in this context?